 Local Policies and Ordinances.
 Natural resources are regulated and protected through the Conservation Element (CE) of the General Plan, which contains policies aimed at protecting ESHAs that are generally mapped in Figure 4.1 of the General Plan (Figure 4.3-2).
-The General Plan provisions are also included in the City's Zoning Ordinance through the ESHA Goleta Overlay (Section 35-250B).
+The General Plan provisions are also included in the City's Zoning Ordinance through the ESHA Goleta Overlay (Section 35-250B).5 However, the Project application was deemed complete prior to April 2020, when the New Zoning Ordinance (Title 17) took effect in.
+Therefore, the Project is being processed under the previous zoning code (Article III, Inland Zoning Code).
 Policies in the CE reinforce State and Federal regulations that protect special-status habitats and species and apply additional local restrictions to identify, preserve, and protect the City's biological resources.
 Below is a summary of each ESHA type mapped on or near the Project site (See Figures 4.3-2 and 4.3-3), and the text of the policies that regulate these resources.